Columbia Bible College seeks to equip people for a life of discipleship, ministry, and leadership in service to the church and community.

 Located in Abbotsford, British Columbia, Canada, Columbia Bible College provides faith formation and professional ministry preparation for Christians of all ages as well as supports the churches of the region in the fulfillment of their mission.
 The College provides both formal and non-formal learning opportunities alongside its role as a resource center for theological information in the region.
 Theologically, Columbia is evangelical Anabaptist and is operated by two regional Mennonite conferences, British Columbia Conference of Mennonite Brethren Churches and Mennonite Church British Columbia.
-Columbia is accredited by the international Association for Biblical Higher Education (ABHE), and is registered with the British Columbia Private Career Training Institution Association (PCTIA).
+Columbia is accredited by the international Association for Biblical Higher Education (ABHE), and is designated with the Private Training Institutions Branch of the Advanced Ministry of Education in BC.

 Vision & Values